anduriroshan/Agentic-Boards-Gemini/README.md

 - **Dynamic Grid Layout:** A responsive, drag-and-drop 12-column grid layout lets you organize your insights exactly how you want.
 - **Interactive Visualizations:** Renders beautiful, responsive charts using Vega-Lite (bar, line, arc, etc.) and interactive data tables.
+- **Session Management:** Save, update, and manage multiple workspace sessions.
+Easily switch between different analytical contexts or start fresh with a "New Session".
 - **AI-Driven Modifications:** Want to change a chart?
 Just ask the AI to resize it, move it, change its type, or update its title.
-- **Contextual Reasoning:** The AI can answer analytical questions ("What are the key insights?") by reasoning over the data already present on the dashboard, without needing to re-query the database.
+- **Contextual Reasoning:** The AI can answer analytical questions ("What are the key insights?") by reasoning over the data already present on the dashboard.
-- **Databricks Integration:** Features an easy-to-use settings modal to configure your connection, switch catalogs and schemas, and manage fallback tables on the fly.
+- **Databricks Integration:** Features an easy-to-use settings modal to configure your connection, switch catalogs and schemas.

 ---